Skip to Content

 I’m not sure why cause I found it spectacular, but Wat Benchamabophit is not as known as the other temples on this list, so you can easily have it all for yourself.
 When I was there, we were 4 people total!
 I don’t know about you, but I love escaping the crowds.

-Wat Benchamabophit Opening Hours: 8am to 5.30pm daily
+Wat Benchamabophit Opening Hours: Daily from 8 AM to 5 PM.

 3 PM: Go Up the Golden Mount (Wat Saket)